-Presently, it is recognized as the College of Business and Accountancy (CBA), an academic unit that offers three curricular programs, namely: Bachelor of Science in Accountancy, Bachelor of Science in Accounting Technology and Bachelor of Science in Business Administration (majors in Financial Management, Marketing Management, Operations Management, Human Resource Development Management, Business Economics and Banking).
+- Bachelor of Science in Business Administration with majors in Financial Management, Marketing Management, Operations Management, Human Resource Development Management, Business Economics and Banking.

 The College of Business and Accountancy adopts and supports the vision, mission and goals of the University.
 To this end, the College has formulated principles in preparing men and women for the manifold tasks of citizenship; instilling in them the spirit of selfless service and dedication to uplift the quality of human life; encouraging excellence and vision in all their endeavors; imbuing in them the need for an international outlook and inspiring them with an abiding faith in God.
 Thus, its ultimate goal is the development of the people for the whole of life.

-- To instill in the mind of business society the spirit of selfless service, good governance and social responsibility.
+To instill in the minds of business society the spirit of selfless service, good governance and social responsibility.